kacperhreniak/cheat-sheet-android-developer/topics/data-structure-algorithms.md

   3. Call DFS for vertex getting one by one from the stack
   4. Each successful DFS traversal is an single strongly connected graph.

+### Tarjan's alorithm
+Algorithm to find all strongly connected components with time complexity O(V+E), applicable to directed graph.
+[TBA]

 ### Ford-Fulkerson algorithm
 Algorithm to compute maximum flow in flow netowrk/graph.